 Tip.
-Don't assume that because ISSA is an open book test that the exam will be easy.
-Essay questions tend to be complex and often require people to “put 2 and 2 together” to get the correct answer.
+Don't assume because ISSA is an open book exam, the test will be easy.
+Essay questions tend to be complex and often require you to “put 2 and 2 together” to get the correct answer.
 The answers are not always in the book.
-It's been my experience that open-book tests are usually harder.
-When I looked into this program, there was no video portion (so you dont have to video yourself doing exercises etc).
+It's my experience open-book tests are usually harder.
+When I looked into this program, there was no video portion (so you don't have to video yourself doing exercises, etc).

 Read my interview with Martin McLoughlin for more on the ISSA test.

 When I checked, the ISSA personal trainer program cost $599 plus $25 for shipping of materials.

 The Aerobic and Fitness Association of America – AFAA – also has an online personal training cert.
 This program is composed of 14 interactive videos that comprise the AFAA personal trainer textbook which is sold separately.
 The online course is $499.

 There are both written and practical portions to the AFAA online test.
 People have 1 year to complete the test after registering, although if you want to postpone the date, they can do so for a fee of $40.

 AFAA also requires those who take any of their certifications to also hold CPR and AED certifications.
 AFAA does not accept online or home-based CPR /AED certs